How To Heal From Sexual Abuse With EFT Tapping

 #METOO MOVEMENT

-If you use social media frequently, you've most probably seen the hashtag #MeToo trending on Twitter, Facebook, Instagram, and other platforms.
+If you use social media frequently, you've likely seen the hashtag #MeToo trending on platforms like Twitter, Facebook, and Instagram.

 What began as a way for survivors of sexual harassment, assault, and abuse to connect and share their stories has grown into a global movement that has resulted in substantial societal and legal changes (4).

-Furthermore, the movement has given survivors a sense of belonging while also igniting a national—and global—conversation about the widespread concerns of harassment and abuse, as well as the reforms that need to be addressed.
+Furthermore, the movement has created a sense of belonging for survivors and ignited a national—and international—conversation about the widespread nature of harassment and abuse, along with the urgent reforms that need to follow.

-If you were one of the many people who shared their stories of surviving child or teen sexual abuse on social media, you may have received a flood of likes and good comments, as well as a lot of love and support from friends and family, and it must have been exhilarating in an amazing way.
+If you were one of the many people who shared their stories of surviving child or teen sexual abuse on social media, you may have received an outpouring of likes, supportive comments, and love from friends, family, and strangers.
+It might have felt validating and empowering in ways words can hardly describe.

 Over the years, there has been a rise in the number of people talking about sexual abuse.
 Those who have been through these events are coming forward and sharing their memories, often years later.